-- The most important part of a claim is identifying your R&D activity as solving a technical unknown based on a hypothesis
+- The most important part of a claim is identifying your eligible R&D activity as solving a technical unknown, through experimentation, based on testing a hypothesis

-- The incentive exists to help reduce the financial burden of taking on risk to conduct R&D work
+- The incentive exists to help reduce the financial risk of taking on technical risk to conduct R&D work

 The Australian Government also recognises how important innovation is to growing our economy, creating new jobs, and maintaining a high standard of living.
-Support for local businesses to innovate is offered through the Research & Development (R&D) Tax Incentive, reducing the financial risk involved in undertaking R&D. By reducing the risks associated with conducting R&D, the incentive seeks to boost productivity, innovation and economic growth for the nation.
+Support for businesses to innovate is offered through the Research and Development Tax Incentive (RDTI).
+By reducing the financial risks associated with conducting R&D, the incentive seeks to boost productivity, innovation and economic growth for the nation.

 So when is software innovation classed as R&D for tax purposes?